davedoesdev/heddle/README.md

 - `aboriginal_scripts/config/` - BusyBox, musl and Linux kernel configuration files
 - `image_scripts/packages` - package definitions
-- `chroot/` - files to add to the root filesystem, including services in `chroot/service`
+- `xroot/` - directories to bind mount into the root filesystem, including services in `xroot/service`
 - `boot/` - boot loader configuration files (`refind.conf`, `syslinux.cfg`)

 You should run `gen/new_arch.sh` (defaults to `x86_64`), fetch and extract a new copy of the Aboriginal Linux source and then follow the Heddle build instructions from [building Aboriginal Linux](#build-aboriginal-linux) onwards.
 Images will be written under `$HEDDLE_EXT_DIR/gen`.